piranna/piranna.github.io/_posts/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them.md

       requiring too much unneeded resources for itself?
     - Are we using operating system APIs to notify our app is in an active call?
     - Does have our call more streams than our device can manage and decode in realtime?
-Does our device has enought bandwidth to receive them?
+Does our device have enough bandwidth to receive them?
     - Are we using the
       [network architecture](../2020-12-30-Types-of-WebRTC-networks.md) most
-      apropiate to our use case?
+      appropriate to our use case?
   - [Delays](#delays)
-    - Are sender or receiver buffering excesive data instead of discarding outdated one?
+    - Are sender or receiver buffering excessive data instead of discarding outdated one?
     - Does streams transmission configuration prioritizes quality over delays?
     - Are we using TCP sockets instead of UDP to send realtime streams data?
   - [Connection itself](#connection-itself)
     - Is the network connection getting cuts or temporal drops?
-Are we having packets losses and resends?
+Are we having packet losses and resends?
     - Does have our networks changed during our app operation?

   ```mermaid